 5 things you might not know about blue eyes

 About half as many Americans have blue eyes as brown eyes.
-Worldwide, fewer than 9% of people have blue eyes.
-Blue eyes aren’t even actually blue.
+Worldwide, around 9% of people have blue eyes.
+But blue eyes aren’t actually blue.
 Rather than including a blue pigment, they actually just lack the pigment that makes eyes brown.

 1. Everyone with blue eyes is related

-Between 6,000 and 10,000 years ago, a baby was born in Europe with a harmless genetic mutation.
-That little DNA blip was blue eye color, according to researchers at the University of Copenhagen.
+Approximately 11,000 years ago, a baby was born in Europe with a harmless genetic mutation.
+That little DNA blip was blue eye color.

 As far as researchers can tell, this was the first blue-eyed person, and everyone who has blue eyes today is a (very) distant relative of this ancient human.

 Eye color depends on how much of a pigment called melanin lives in the iris of the eye.
-Melanin is also responsible for the color of our skin, eyes and hair.
+Melanin is also responsible for the color of your skin, eyes and hair.

-This genetic switch limits how much melanin is produced in the iris — effectively “diluting” dark brown eyes to a shade of light eyes, like blue.
+This genetic mutation limits how much melanin is produced in the iris — “diluting” dark brown eyes to a shade of light eyes, like blue.

 In addition to having significantly less melanin in their irises than people with brown eyes, hazel eyes or green eyes, blue-eyed individuals don’t have very much variation in the part of their DNA responsible for melanin production.